 Planning Your Ceremony

 At the initial meeting, you will receive the booklet Options for Wedding Liturgies which is a guidebook for planning your wedding liturgy.
 You will need to review this and fill out the form provided before meeting with the priest or deacon presiding at your wedding.
 They will review that with you at that time.
-All couples who are working with priests or deacons from Holy Family must meet with him and the Director of Liturgy, Joe Rodriguez, within three weeks prior to their wedding in order to review the liturgy.
+All couples who are working with priests or deacons from Holy Family must meet with him and the Director of Liturgy, Keisha Matthews within three weeks prior to their wedding in order to review the liturgy.

 When a Catholic is very sick, the Church anoints the person with oil in a special ritual of healing called Anointing of the Sick.
 Traditionally referred to as Extreme Unction or Last Rites, the Sacrament of the Anointing of the Sick is administered both to the dying and to those who are gravely ill or are about to undergo a serious operation, for the recovery of their health and for spiritual strength.
 It is a ritual of healing appropriate not only for physical but also for mental and spiritual sickness.